davydehaas98/media-server/README.md

 `TZ` is the timezone that you want to set for your containers.
 Get your TZ from this [Timezone Database](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones).

 `USERDIR` is the path to the home folder of the current user.
-You can get this by using the following command:
+You can get the username by using the following command and replace `<USER>` with it:

 `cd ~ ; pwd`

 `MYSQL_ROOT_PASSWORD` is used for the MariaDB and phpMyAdmin MYSQL administrator password.